analogdevicesinc/doctools/docs/ci.rst

 .. shell::

    $cd ~/doctools
+   $alias container=podman # or docker, ...
-   $podman build --tag adi/doctools:latest ci
+   $container build --tag adi/doctools:latest ci

 You may want to build the container in a host, where you have all your tools installed, and then deploy to a server.